Working together to make a difference

-The Girl Power Campaign has created a fun and powerful way for parents to help girls develop their own identity, a healthy self-image and to follow their dreams.
-Based on latest cognitive behavioral and growth mindset research we have created five simple steps that will change how girls see themselves, others, and their future.
-Join the Campaign, get your Girl Power bracelets and Custom T-Shirts and begin the journey with your girl today.
-A portion of our proceeds goes to helping underprivileged girls be a part of the Girl Power Campaign, providing free bracelets and guidance.
-Click here to see Girl Power Custom T-shirts, Bracelets and Hoodies.
+Girl Power Campaign has created a fun and powerful way for parents to help girls develop a healthy self-image and a successful growth mindset.
+Based on Dr Carol Dweck's research we have created five simple steps that will change how girls see themselves, others, and their future.
+Get your Girl Power bracelets and attire and make 2016 the year that changed her life.
+Click here to see Girl Power Custom T-shirts, Bracelets, Capri Yoga Pants and Hoodies.

 “The bracelets remind me that it is okay to be myself, follow my dreams and make a difference in others’ lives.”